-Today’s workplace is complex, and the expectation on leaders to drive innovation and performance is at an all-time high.
-In this fast-paced and ever-changing environment the ability to think on your feet and make great decisions is more valuable than ever.
+Today’s workplace is complex, and the expectation of leaders to drive innovation and performance is at an all-time high.
+In this fast-paced and ever-changing environment, the ability to think on your feet and make great decisions is more valuable than ever.

-The good news is, that decision making is a capability that can be practised and learned.
-In this article we’ll show you three important ways you can improve your decision making skills.
+The good news is, that decision making is a capability that can be practiced and learned.
+In this article, we’ll show you three important ways you can improve your decision-making skills.
 By changing your mindset, keeping a balanced perspective and cultivating a positive environment, you can avoid the common mistakes and make better decisions more of the time.

 While understanding the facts is an important part of the process, it’s how you interpret them that is often the difference between a good and bad outcome.
 To cultivate better decisions, an open-minded view with a focus on the bigger picture is essential.

 By treating each situation with fresh eyes and watching your internal dialogue closely, you can avoid some common traps.
 With a closed mindset, you’re more likely to revert to default thinking and make decisions based on your own ego rather than the best interests of others.
 With a cultivated mindset, you maintain a collective focus, your thinking is deliberate and measured, and you’re far more likely to make the right decision.

 Our past experiences can teach us much in life, but they can also interfere with our ability to make good decisions.
 While there is definite value in drawing on our knowledge of previous events, we need to balance this with the idea that every situation is unique.